jansim/double-opt-in-registration-php/README.md

 ## Configuration
 This project uses [composer](https://getcomposer.org/) and to initiliaze it properly you have to run `composer install` once.

+It also uses npm to fetch js dependencies, so you have to run `npm install` once as well.

 Set up your settings file to reflect your MySQL server settings in config.php.
 ```
     $settings['mysql']['server'] = 'localhost';